 Winston Shepard lead the Aztecs in scorning with 21 points and 8 rebounds.
 Dwayne Pollee II was second in scoring with 19 points and 12 rebounds.

 Steve Fisher after the game had this to say about the level of their recent competition.

 “You might say look who we played, I might say look how we played.”
 Said Coach Steve Fisher

 St. Katherine’s coach Scott Mitchell after the game on losing by 83 points to San Diego State.

 “Well, I can thank God nobody got decapitated.”

 Coach Mitchell was very thankful to Coach Fisher and the Aztecs for scheduling the game, saying

 “As a little kid you want to go to Disneyland.
 As a grown-up basketball player living in San Diego, you want to play the Aztecs.”

 The Aztecs return to the court next week as they begin Mountain-West Conference play on Wednesday on New-Years day at (7-4) Colorado State and then the Aztecs have their last non-conference game of the season against No. 16 Kansas at Allen Fieldhouse.

-Topics: San Diego State Aztecs
+Tags: San Diego State Aztecs